mp-sec/azure-siem-tutorial/README.md

 This confirms that the VM can be seen and looked at by Log Analytics Workspace, but it still needs time to sync up.

 # Training Log Analytics Workspace
 After time has passed, and running a query on the custom log returns all of the VMs log data correctly, we can begin training.
 Clicking on the right arrow next to the timestamp of a log will expand the details of it.
-The first thing listed is an ellipses that gives the option to extract fields from the raw data:
+The first thing listed is an ellipsis that gives the option to extract fields from the raw data:
 ![image](https://user-images.githubusercontent.com/99374038/179320118-5c14db0d-267d-4fbe-b163-18ffc425616c.png)
 To do the training, you need to highlight the value for field, such as the value that comes after the colon for latitude:
 ![image](https://user-images.githubusercontent.com/99374038/179320425-759dd6da-6c25-4ba6-8ad6-5f99e1e82a64.png)